williamngan/pts/guide/md/_9000_Technical_notes.md

 ### Remember to file issues and feedbacks

 Support this open-source project by filing bugs and pull requests on [github](https://github.com/williamngan/pts).
-If you have other feedbacks or want to show what you have made with Pts, please ping [@williamngan](https://twitter.com/williamngan).
+If you have other feedbacks, please ping [@williamngan](https://twitter.com/williamngan).
+Show us what you have made with Pts too!